jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "We set out to show the way again.
 Surely the trade routes would be grant Athens riches worthy of the task...
 And instead we found the blessed islands."

 "The Blessed Isles?"
 Socrates gestured toward the cages.
 "And these creatures—why capture them?
 For trade, for sacrifice?"
-"May the Gods strict me down for the thought."
+"May the Gods strike me down for the thought."

-A smile played across Aristoteles' weathered features.
+A smile played across Zographos' weathered features.
 "These animals are teachers, Socrates.
 Each one holds a lesson.
 You see, the winds wouldn't let us go south.
 They brought us to these islands in the middle of the ocean with nothing but volcanoes at their tips, and forests, ponds, streams, and rocks."

 "With no where to go, we explored, from island to island, back and forth looking for supplies.
 No cities.
 No temples.
 No men.
 All the better.
 For I finally saw how different each island was.
 And then I noticed how the creatures—birds, lizards, tortoises—each looked the same, but different, just enough to survive.

-They creatures morphed like the gods."
+The creatures morphed like the gods."

+As Socrates leaned forward, his eyes bright with intellectual hunger, Zographos felt a familiar tension—the same uncertainty that had accompanied him through years of observation and discovery.
+Here, on this bustling dock with war approaching, he might finally give voice to the revolutionary thoughts that had consumed him.

 Socrates felt the familiar thrill of approaching understanding.
 "Changed how?"

 #### Darwin Sells Evolution

-Aristoteles set down his wax tablet, his eyes brightening at Socrates' penetrating questions.
+Zographos set down his wax tablet, his eyes brightening at Socrates' penetrating questions.
 After years of travel with only his thoughts, scrolls, creatures and sailors.
 Here was a person.
 He told himself he wanted silence to write his book.
 But really, he's been nervous to speak of his ideas.

 What if he's wrong?

 And, here was someone who understood that these caged creatures represented more than mere curiosities.
 Would this Socrates be his first student?
 What nerves this thought has.

 "You ask the right questions, my friend!"
-Aristoteles said embracing this chance.
+Zographos said embracing this chance.
 His words tumbling out with the enthusiasm of a man who had been alone with revolutionary thoughts for too long.
 "Watch."
-Aristoteles lifted a cage with a small finch.
+Zographos lifted a cage with a small finch.
 "This bird came from a land with only hard seeds.
 Now look—" He lift another finch. "but this one lived where only soft insects were available.
 Its beak became slender and precise."

 "You're saying the islands..."

 "They are the same bird otherwise!
 It's so obvious.
 "It will be once I breed them."

-"Each island shaped them differently," Aristoteles continued, now just speaking his thoughts to scared to stop himself and hear.
+"Each island shaped them differently," Zographos continued, now just speaking his thoughts, his shoulders drop and tension falls, this feels liberating.
 "The same ancestor, but each population adapted!
 That's the book!
 The dry islands demanded one solution, the wet islands another.

 "And the the Gods selected the ones who survived to breed on."

 Socrates stared at the birds, his mind racing.
 "And you believe this principle applies to island creatures?"

-Aristoteles' eyes gleamed.
+Zographos' eyes gleamed.
 "My friend, I believe this principle explains all creatures."

 Socrates nodded, encouraging him to continue.

-"You care me to continue.
+"You care for me to continue.
 You are interested?"

 "It's nice to meet something who has been away for many years.
 I think it is fair to say I have a reputation for interest, perhaps enough to make a difference"

-Aristoteles looked directly at Socrates, his voice dropping to an almost reverent whisper.
+Zographos looked directly at Socrates, his voice dropping to an almost reverent whisper.
 "The whole process—the inheritance, the variation, the selection, the branching into new forms—I called it evolution."

 Socrates felt something shift deep within his mind, like a key turning in a lock he hadn't known existed.
 The questions that had plagued him about justice, virtue, and human nature suddenly seemed to reorganize themselves around this single, powerful idea.
 If humans, like these creatures, were shaped by the challenges they faced...